lasithagt/admm/README.md

 # ADMM with DDP with Soft Contact Dynamics
 This repo uses DDP (Differential Dynamic Programming) + Soft-Contact inside a ADMM (Alternating Direction Multiplier Method).

+### Structure

 ### Dependencies
+Dynamics of the robot are computed using the orocos KDL

 ### Installation